SiriDB/grafana-siridb-http-example/README.md

 sudo dpkg -i siridb-server_2.0.25_amd64.deb
 ```

-Since we don't require SiriDB to start at startup, we disable the service:
+We don't require SiriDB to start at startup so we disable the service:
 ```
 sudo systemctl disable siridb-server.service
 ```